-After the alert flags have been cleared, perform a xtwarmswap --add operation to bring the blades back into the HSN configuration.
+Perform a xtwarmswap --add operation to bring the blades back into the HSN configuration.
 Doing so cold starts the blades and re-initializes the links to the blades.

 Procedure 53.
-Clearing all alerts associated with the failed blades/mezzanines/cabinets and bringing them back into the HSN configuration
+Bringing failed blades/mezzanines/cabinets back into the HSN configuration

 - 1. Ensure that blades/mezzanines/cabinets have power. - 2.
 Ensure that an xtalive command to all required blades succeeds. - 3.
-Clear alerts on the blade(s) by running the xtclear_link_alerts blade_ID,... command. - 4.
-Add the blade(s) to the HSN by running the xtwarmswap --add blade_ID,... command.
+Add the blade(s) to the HSN by running the xtwarmswap --add blade\ID,... command.
 Note that this command automatically runs a mini-xtdiscover command once the warm swap steps have completed successfully.
-No manual invocation of xtdiscover, which gets the new hardware attributes from the added blades, is necessary. - 5.
-Boot the nodes on the blade(s) by executing the xtcli boot CNL0 blade ID,... command on the SMW.
+No manual invocation of xtdiscover, which gets the new hardware attributes from the added blades, is necessary. - 4.
+Boot the nodes on the blade(s) by executing the xtcli boot CNL0 blade\ID,... command on the SMW.